-From time to time you may find yourself witnessing a rogue on-duty PET personnel whilst patrolling.
-Usually they are of no threat to you, but sometimes they may break major rules, such as teamkilling intentionally, spawnkilling and MRKing, killing innocent neutrals for no reasons, etc.
+From time to time, you may find yourself witnessing a rogue on-duty PET personnel whilst patrolling.
+Usually they are of no threat to you, but sometimes they may break major rules, such as:

 You may have to fight them if they attack you.

 If you witness a rogue PET member, be sure to first tell them of their wrongdoings; they may not even know that they’re breaking the handbook rules.
-Should they continue even after that warning, however, request a Kill-On-Sight order on the grounds that the user is rogue to an Expert Respondent or above.
+Should they continue even after that warning, however, request a Kill-On-Sight order on the grounds that the user is rogue to a member ranked Marshall or above.

 If you witness a ranked Trained Respondent+ going rogue and breaking major rules; send a PIA call.
 Be descriptive in the notes and type what exactly they are doing.